stas-sultanov/docs/slm-pack.md

 To provide a lifecycle of the solution it is required to have certain tools which are responsible for different areas.
 In general there are 2 options of getting this tools:

-*   Option A - to assemble from different tools from different vendors.
+* assemble from different tools from different vendors.
-*   Option M - to get a pack, so called Solution Lifecycle Management package from one vendor.
+* get a pack, so called Solution Lifecycle Management package, from one vendor.

 It’s like you need a car to ride and you can go to Mercedes store and buy one or you can get to a market buy separate parts and assemble one.